• Menu

 What to ask your barber

 Comb-over is not precisely a haircut but more like a hair styling technique used for variations.
-In this case, in combination with a fade, the comb-over can be backwards, sideways or tilted, depending on the desired design.
+In this case, in combination with a fade, the comb-over can be backward, sideways, or tilted, depending on the desired design.

 Source